Sutton Grammar School: Other

+In 2024, which was the first year in which the school entered the competition, the Year 10 team (Team Athena) from the school made it to the finals of the UK CanSat competition by being in the top 10 out of 258 teams.
+In May the following year, the new Year 10 team (Team Noctua) came first place in the finals, winning the entire national competition.

 In 2020, a pupil won the Manufacturing Technologies Association's Technology, Design and Innovation Challenge, a leading extracurricular competition for design and technology pupils in the UK, which is judged by a panel of industry figures representing MTA members.
 The pupil won the Best Overall prize in the 17-19 age category, an individual prize and funding for design and technology equipment for the school.

 In 2019, pupils from the school won the 14–16 and 17–19 age categories of the Manufacturing Technologies Association Technology, Design and Innovation (TDI) Challenge at the European headquarters of Yamazaki Mazak Corporation.
 The winner of the 17–19 age category had previously won the 14–16 category for the school in 2016.

 In 2017, a pupil was named Young Engineer of the Year by the Worshipful Company of Scientific Instrument Makers, a livery company of the City of London, and went on to represent Great Britain at the Intel International Science and Engineering Fair in Los Angeles.
 Previously, another pupil had also been named Young Engineer of the Year in 2011.

 In 2016, the school won the international final of the Space Design Competition in the USA, having previously won the UK final.
 The school runs various domestic and international trips every year.
 Recent trips have included Washington, D.C., Normandy, the Rhineland, Spain, European battlefields, the Arctic Circle and numerous ski trips.
 There are various publications produced by pupils of the school and distributed within and outside the school's community, including the geography magazine Latitude 51°, the history magazine Retrospect, the biology magazine Life and the school magazine The Suttonian.